Advising for Law School

 How important is the LSAT?
 When do I take it?

-The LSAT score is also very important to law school admissions officers.
+The LSAT score is very important to law school admissions officers.
 You should take the LSAT during the summer after your junior year or in the fall of your senior year if you plan to go directly on to law school from college.
+If you are planning for a gap year or two, you may choose to take the LSAT while still at WashU.
+Recent alumni applicants report that it can be challenging to fit in LSAT study time once out of school, and scores will hold for five years.
 It is important to prepare carefully for the test.
 You can begin to lay a foundation now: in your early college years, be sure to take a variety of courses that will strengthen your reading comprehension, analytical thinking and logical reasoning skills.

 Will I need letters of recommendation?
 What can I do now to lay the groundwork?